hmcheung/hmcheung.github.io/_pages/research.md

 ---

-## The end of tropical cyclones: extratropical transition
+## An end of tropical cyclones: extratropical transition

 When TCs move to the mid-latitudes, they oftentimes undergo extratropical transition (ET) by which they change their structure.
 Upon transforming into extratropical cyclones (ETCs), they tend to impact larger areas and thus larger populations.
-In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations (doubling and quadrupling) of carbon dioxide (CO2) in the atmosphere.
+In our study, we used a state-of-the-art Earth system model to examine the changes in global ET activities under increased concentrations (doubling and quadrupling) of CO<sub>2</sub> in the atmosphere.
 Our study highlights the possibility of a heightened impact from the transitioned TCs in the mid-latitude region due to human-induced global warming.

 <a href="https://communities.springernature.com/posts/greenhouse-warming-can-lead-to-greater-destructiveness-in-the-mid-latitudes-by-tropical-cyclones">Blog post</a>